Profetens Ummah

 Several Norwegian politicians and commentators have condemned the group for its anti-democratic and violent message.
-Originally inspired by late Al-Qaeda ideologue Anwar al-Awlaki, Profetens Ummah has later pledged support for the Islamic State of Iraq and the Levant (ISIL) and its leader Abu Bakr al-Baghdadi.
+Originally inspired by late Al-Qaeda ideologue Anwar al-Awlaki, Profetens Ummah has later pledged support for the Islamic State of Iraq and the Levant and its leader Abu Bakr al-Baghdadi.
 Several Norwegian foreign fighters for ISIL in the Syrian Civil War have a background of involvement with the group.

 History

 Emergence

 The group first started emerging publicly in early 2012, after being founded sometime in late 2011.
 Many members of the group had taken part in the 2008–09 Oslo riots.
 In September 2012, in connection to the worldwide Reactions to Innocence of Muslims the organization held a demonstration of around 150 people in front of the United States embassy in Oslo.
-The views expressed by the demonstrators at the event were later denounced as being "islamo-fascist".
+The views expressed by the demonstrators at the event were later denounced as being "Islamofascist".
 During the demonstrations, which included several ex-convicts, the speakers praised the late Al-Qaeda leader Osama bin Laden, whom a group spokesperson called "the most learned Muslim who has stood up for Islam".
 One month later, the group confirmed to have sent "several dozen" members to the Syrian Civil War as fighters, as well as having one member already killed during the Battle of Aleppo.
 At the same time, the group warned of possible attacks against Norway.

-In October, the Norwegian Police Security Service (PST) confirmed that they were monitoring the group.
+In October, the Norwegian Police Security Service confirmed that they were monitoring the group.
 The monitoring was escalated following reports that several members of the group had gained hunting licenses and begun the process of acquiring firearms.
 A person with a valid hunting license in Norway may acquire up to six rifles or shotguns, if he is given clearance by police.
 Around the same time, the leader of the group Ubaydullah Hussain published a message on social media, confirming his intent of acquiring automatic weapons, at the same time launching a profanity-laden verbal assault on the Jews in Norway.
 The day after, as a response, the Oslo police opened an official investigation into the statements as well as previous threats against two journalists.
 The police raided several locations associated with the group, and arrested Hussain.
 As a result of these actions, Profetens Ummah in November of that year for the first time held a press conference in Oslo, where they verbally attacked the police, the security services as well as the media.
 They stated that Norway was a dictatorship, that the press were involved in a witch-hunt on Islamists, and that all Muslims worldwide should demonstrate in front of Norwegian embassies.
 In December the group confirmed that it was establishing ties with the now-banned British extremist group Islam4UK, and posed pictures of its leaders posing together with Anjem Choudary.